-Many sources claim that it comes from the verb 思す.
-This verb comes from 思ほす which comes from 思はす （思わす）.
-Then, the form 思しい comes from attaching –shi (modern –shii) to the original form of this.
-This is similar to other words like 願わしい (desirable) from 願う.
-Thus, 思しい is clearly etymologically the same as 思わしい.
-One form shows sign of extra sound change and the other doesn’t.
-Not, surprisingly, natives often don’t distinguish them semantically.
+The root /obo-/ is the same thing as /omo-/.
+Meaning, 思う, 覚える, and the like are etymologically related.
+Japanese once had /mb/ as a phoneme.
+As for 思しき, many sources claim that it comes from the verb 思す.
+This verb comes from 思ほす, which comes from 思はす （思わす）. 思しい comes from attaching /–shi/ to this.
+This is similar to other words like 願わしい (desirable) from 願う. 思しい is clearly etymologically the same as 思わしい.
+The only difference is that the former form shows sign of extra sound change than the latter.

 First, we will look at several dictionary endings for the two to see if we can deduce any important information.
 The first dictionary to look at is Edition 5 of the 広辞苑 .